User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 Model agnostic approach

-Practices that manage diagnosis gaps from risk adjustment models other than the CMS-HCC model, such as CDPS and HHS-HCC, can view and address these potential diagnosis gaps in the Patient Risk dashboard.
+Practices that manage diagnosis gaps from risk adjustment models other than the CMS-HCC model, such as CDPS and HHS-HCC, can view and address these clinically verified diagnosis gaps in the Diagnosis Gaps dashboard.

-athenaClinicals has limited support for other risk models besides CMS-HCC. athenaClinicals can accept diagnosis gaps from non-CMS-HCC models via the Risk Gaps API and surface those gaps in the Patient Risk dashboard.
+athenaClinicals has limited support for other risk models besides CMS-HCC. athenaClinicals can accept diagnosis gaps from non-CMS-HCC models via the Risk Gaps API and surface those gaps in the Diagnosis Gaps dashboard.

 Limited support for non-CMS-HCC gaps means: